Title: Stacy in Bloom

 © 1984 Keith Forsey, Steve Schiff, & Simple Minds

 She'd always felt a little hesitant about starting high school – she'd long been the youngest of all her friends, lagging behind by whole grades in some cases, so she was acutely aware of the fact that only a precious few of them would still be around when she finally made her debut there.
-Now, over the course of six weeks, two of those closest friends had moved oceans away, and as a result, she couldn't help feeling more alone than ever.
+Now, over the course of four weeks, two of those closest friends had moved oceans away, and as a result, she felt more alone than ever.

 Mercifully, she wasn't yet the real leader of the band.
 Even with Gloria, Renee, and the Kid gone, that still left –